-Ark is a platform designed, developed, and deployed by CAIDA for optimized, coordinated active network measurements.
-We currently have 60 Ark monitors (28 of them IPv6 capable) deployed on 6 continents in 30 countries and controlled by a central server at CAIDA.
-We plan to continue to grow Ark infrastructure by approximately one or two monitors per month.
-Ark supports a variety of macroscopic Internet active measurement projects, including ongoing IPv4/v6 topology discovery with the scamper tool, the Spoofer project, topology-on-demand probing, and various ad-hoc measurements benefiting empirical Internet research.
+Ark is an infrastructure designed, developed, and deployed by CAIDA for optimized, coordinated active network measurements.
+We currently have more than a hundred Ark monitors (37 of them IPv6 capable) deployed on 6 continents in 40 countries and controlled by a central server at CAIDA.
+We plan to continue to grow Ark by adding approximately one or two monitors per month.
+In the last year, Ark growth accelerated as we began to use inexpensive miniature (credit-card size) Raspberry Pi devices as Ark monitors.
+This unique measurement platform supports a variety of macroscopic Internet active measurement projects, including ongoing IPv4/v6 topology discovery with the scamper tool, the Spoofer project, topology-on-demand probing, and various ad-hoc measurements and assessments benefiting empirical Internet research.